Microsoft has launched the most complete preview yet of its forthcoming Windows 8 operating system.

 There will be new apps for the Bing search engine, news and sports betting at sites like betmove, and improvements to the mail and photo applications unveiled previously.

 Microsoft said manufacturers and developers were at work on new devices and apps designed to make the most of Windows 8’s features.
+Make sure that you have a windows password recovery tool to help you reset or remove your Windows password.

 Do not track